Lou Diamond Phillips

-Louis Diamond Phillips (born Upchurch; February 17, 1962) is a Filipino-American actor and film director.
+Louis Diamond Phillips (né Upchurch; born February 17, 1962) is an American actor, director, and writer.
 His breakthrough came when he starred as Ritchie Valens in the biographical drama film La Bamba (1987).
-For Stand and Deliver (1988), Phillips was nominated for a Golden Globe Award and won an Independent Spirit Award.
+For his performance as Angel David Guzman in Stand and Deliver (1988), he was nominated for a Golden Globe Award for Best Supporting Actor – Motion Picture and won an Independent Spirit Award for Best Supporting Male.

 Phillips made his Broadway debut with the 1996 revival of The King and I, earning a Tony Award nomination for his portrayal of King Mongkut of Siam.
 Phillips' other notable films include Young Guns (1988), Young Guns II (1990), Courage Under Fire (1996), The Big Hit (1998), Brokedown Palace (1999), Che (2008), and The 33 (2015).

-In the television series Longmire, he played a main character named Henry Standing Bear.
+In the A&E/Netflix television series Longmire, he played a main character named Henry Standing Bear.
 He played New York City Police Lieutenant Gil Arroyo on Prodigal Son on FOX from 2019 to 2021.

 Early life

-Phillips was born February 17, 1962, at the Subic Bay Naval Station in the Philippines, the son of Lucita Umayam Aranas and Gerald Amon Upchurch (1935–1963), a Marine KC-130 crew chief.
-His mother, a native of Candelaria, Zambales, is Filipina.
-His father was an American of Scots-Irish and Cherokee descent.
+Born Louis Diamond Upchurch on February 17, 1962, at the U.S. Naval Base Subic Bay in the Philippines, he is the son of Lucita Umayam Aranas and Gerald Amon Upchurch (1935–1963), a Marine KC-130 crew chief.
+His mother was Filipina, while his father was an American of Scots-Irish and Cherokee descent.
+Phillips has said, "I never claimed to be a Native actor, but I do have Native blood."

-Phillips was named after the US Marine Leland "Lou" Diamond.
-After his father's death, he was adopted by his stepfather and his surname was changed to Phillips.
+Phillips was named after U.S. Marine Lou Diamond.

+Phillips's father died when he was only a year old, after which his mother remarried and adopted the Phillips surname.

 Phillips was raised in Texas.
 He graduated from Flour Bluff High School in Corpus Christi in 1980 and from the University of Texas at Arlington with a Bachelor of Fine Arts degree in Drama.

 Career

 1980s

-The first low-budget film in which he starred was called Trespasses.
-Phillips' big break came with the starring role in La Bamba (1987) in which he played early rocker Ritchie Valens.
+Phillips's big break came with the starring role in La Bamba (1987) in which he played early rocker Ritchie Valens.
 Prior to his cinematic breakthrough, he starred in the Miami Vice episode "Red Tape" (March 13, 1987), portraying detective Bobby Diaz.

-In 1988, Phillips co-starred with Edward James Olmos in the inner-city high school drama Stand and Deliver, in a role for which he was nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture and won the Independent Spirit Award for Best Supporting Male.
+In 1988, Phillips co-starred with Edward James Olmos in the inner-city high school drama Stand and Deliver, in a role for which he won the Independent Spirit Award for Best Supporting Male and was nominated for the Golden Globe Award for Best Supporting Actor – Motion Picture.
 He plays Angel David Guzman, a cholo gangster who is inspired by his math teacher, Jaime Escalante, to excel at calculus.
 Working to master the subject, he develops a friendship with his teacher.
 Stand and Deliver was filmed before La Bamba, but it was released a year later.

-In 1988 Phillips co-starred with Emilio Estevez and Kiefer Sutherland in the Western film Young Guns, in which he plays Jose Chavez y Chavez, a historical Old West outlaw.
+In 1988 Phillips co-starred with Emilio Estevez and Kiefer Sutherland in the Western film Young Guns, in which he plays José Chávez y Chávez, a historical Old West outlaw.